-The medical sector is filled with reviews and regulations, so it can be easy to forget to connect with your audience emotionally whether you’re targeting patients or medical professionals.
-But healthcare and medical devices are all about helping millions of people’s daily lives and there is real appeal in this if you can capture it.
+The medical sector is filled with reviews and regulations, so it is easily forgotten to emotionally connect with your audience whether you’re targeting patients or medical professionals.
+But healthcare and medical devices are all about helping people in their daily lives and there is a real appeal in this if you can capture it.

-How can you combine the emotional side of healthcare which illustrates the human impact, and the logical arguments – the stats, the facts – which will help to reinforce why people should choose your product over others.
+How can you combine the emotional side of healthcare which illustrates the human impact with logical arguments – the states, the facts- which help to reinforce why people should choose your product over others?

-According to Pew 24% of consumers seek help and information from those with similar conditions online.
-Therefore case studies can really work to add an authenticity to your claims.
-The benefits of a new stoma device were visualised in a campaign we worked on.
-Patients who had been fitted with the product were interviewed about the transformative effects on their lives.
-We brought the impact of this to life by shooting scenes of the patients playing sports – impossible prior to this medical advancement.
+According to Pew, 24% of consumers seek help and information from those with similar conditions online.
+Therefore, case studies can work to add authenticity to your claims.
+The benefits of a new stoma device were visualized in a campaign we created.
+Patients fitted with the product were interviewed about the transformative effects on their lives.
+These effects were then brought to life by shooting scenes of patients playing sports – impossible prior to this medical advancement.

 Combining stats and smiles

-It would be a mistake to eliminate the logical completely.
-The trick is to combine the arguments that appeal to the head with those aimed at the heart.
+It would be a mistake to completely eliminate the logic.
+The trick is to combine the arguments that appeal to the head with those aimed at the heart

-Take another case study I worked on where we were briefed to show the benefits of a new chlorine-dispensing device.
-We interviewed nurses in this Italian hospital.
-The real-life footage of these nurses, smiling and explaining how they could now spend more time with patients and meet their targets effectively brought the impact on frontline services to life.
+For example, in another case study I worked on we were briefed to show the benefits of a new chlorine-dispensing device.
+We interviewed nurses in an Italian hospital showing footage of them smiling and explaining how they wished they could spend more time with patients to meet their targets more effectively.
+This effectively brought the impact of frontline services to life.

-The anecdotal accounts were not enough in themselves.
+However, the anecdotal accounts were not enough in themselves.
 We reinforced the emotional impact with statistical details on how the devices had dramatically lowered infection rates.
-The emotional and the logical worked effectively here to create a powerful message.
+The emotional and logical sides worked effectively here to create a powerful message.

 The key is to use the appropriate approach at the right stage in the marketing cycle.
-Once people have engaged with your product emotionally, they are more likely to trust you and take time to hear more about the detail of your product.
+Once people have engaged with your product emotionally, they are more likely to trust you and take the time to hear more about the details of your product.